bao7uo/waf-cookie-fetcher/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-red.svg)](https://opensource.org/licenses/Apache-2.0)

 #### This extension registers custom session handling rule actions which can...
-- use PhantomJS to obtain security cookies generated in the browser by client-side code and add them to Burp's cookie jar
+- use a headless webkit/browser (PhantomJS) to obtain the values of WAF-injected cookies which are calculated in the browser by client-side JavaScript code and then add them to Burp's cookie jar
 - selectively remove specific cookies from Burp's cookie jar
 - empty Burp's cookie jar, for example to ensure only the desired cookies (or no cookies at all) are available to Burp